john-bokma/resume-pandoc/resume.md

 Sarah Lawrence College

-:  B.A Liberal Arts, concentration in Computer Science and Math; 2013-2017.
+:  B.A Liberal Arts: concentration in Computer Science and Math \hfill 2013 - 2017